 GATE prepares you for admissions in India and with a local degree you’ll be able to apply for jobs in Indian firms, most likely public sector companies such as Indian Oil, Bharat Petroleum, Hindustan Petroleum and Oil and Natural Gas Corp.

 Although these are all some of the biggest companies in the country, engineers at these firms are hired at market rates which are some of the lowest in the world.
-The median income for a mechanical engineer in India is a little over Rs.3.6 lacs.
-The median income for a software engineer is around the same, whereas the median income in a developed country is likely to be 12x Indian salaries and 4-5x when adjusted for cost of living.
+The average income for a mechanical engineer in India ranges from Rs.
+1,76,400 to Rs.
+5,60,499 in 2021.
+The average income range for a software engineer is around the same, whereas the average income in a developed country is likely to be exponentially higher than Indian salaries even after adjusting for cost of living.
 That massive spike in wages means you can pay for your education faster and boost the returns on your investment substantially.
 Also, the standard of living abroad is phenomenal and barely anyone regrets their move to a better part of the world.

 Better Research Availability For PhDs: